When it feels like more of your packages are going missing than actually being delivered, you might have a porch pirate problem on your hands.

 Other Ideas for Porch Pirate Traps

-Perhaps you aren’t such a mean-spirited person and just want a simple solution to your porch pirate problem.
-Decoy packages filled with rocks and sand can be a great way to capture the footage of an attempted theft on your security camera, which you can then take to the police.
+If you just want a simple solution to your porch pirate problem without sacrificing any more of your actual deliveries, decoy packages filled with rocks and sand can be a great way to capture the footage of an attempted theft on your security camera.

 Only non-violent porch pirate traps are legal, like packages filled with glitter, stink bombs, and simple decoy packages designed to catch theft in action using a security camera.

 Anything planted or concealed to cause bodily harm is illegal.

 While security cameras are the most important means of stopping, preventing, and catching package theft, there are some fun and harmless ways to deter porch pirates, like glitter bombs and decoy packages.